Purple-EyeZ/not-revenge-manager/docs/README.md

 ## ⏭️ Start here

-The next page will tell you about the prerequisites for using Revenge Manager.
+The next page will tell you about the prerequisites for using NotRevenge Manager.

 Continue: [💼 Prerequisites](0_prerequisites.md)